Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 Appears on charts:

-William Greathead was born on 30 September 1914 in Chorlton, Lancashire, England.1 He was the son of Robert Greathead and Emily Gertrude Greer.1 He married May Dean, daughter of Hugh Dean, on 16 April 1938 in Parish Church of St Bartholemew, Salford, Lancashire, England, William was a a waterproof marker and lived at 17 Priscilla Street, Salford.2 He died on 26 January 1978 in 31 Melland Road, Manchester, Lancashire, England, aged 63.3,4 He did not leave a will.
+William Greathead was born on 30 September 1914 in Chorlton, Lancashire, England.1,2 He was the son of Robert Greathead and Emily Gertrude Greer.1 In the census of 19 June 1921 in 39 Hall Street, Chorlton, Lancashire, England, he was listed as the son of Robert Greathead.3 He was a dry cleaner on 16 April 1938.
+He married May Dean, daughter of Hugh Dean, on 16 April 1938 in St Bartholemew, Salford, Lancashire, England, William was a a waterproof marker and lived at 17 Priscilla Street, Salford.4,5 On 29 September 1939 in the National Register William was listed as living at 10 Thorn Grove, Manchester, Lancashire, England, with his wife May.
+William was a stoker, no mention of their baby Brian?6 William died on 26 January 1978 in 31 Melland Road, Manchester, Lancashire, England, aged 63.7,8 William did not leave a will.
 Administration papers were issued on 13 February 1978 in Manchester.
-His effects were valued at £1,123.4
+His effects were valued at £1,123.8

 Children of William Greathead and May Dean